seekwhencer/node-rtl433-ui/README.md

 # node-rtl433-ui

+This is a simple and user guided, graphical way to map a value from a 433 Mhz device to a MQTT topic.

 - A web-ui and webserver as MQTT client
 - Using [rtl_433](https://github.com/merbanan/rtl_433) as scanner.
-- This is a simple and user guided, graphical way to map a value from a device to a MQTT topic.
 - The server can exclude devices and forgets unmapped devices after a time.
 - You can choose a value field from a device by clicking on the label.
 - Then you can enter your topic.